Signs and Symptoms of Hodgkin Lymphoma

-You or your child can have Hodgkin disease and feel perfectly well.
-But Hodgkin disease can often cause symptoms.
+You or your child can have Hodgkin lymphoma and feel perfectly well.
+But Hodgkin lymphoma can often cause symptoms.

 Lump(s) under the skin

-The most common symptom of Hodgkin disease is a lump in the neck, under the arm, or in the groin, which is an enlarged lymph node.
-Although it doesn’t usually hurt, the area may become painful after drinking alcohol.
+The most common symptom of Hodgkin lymphoma is a lump in the neck, under the arm, or in the groin, which is an enlarged lymph node.
+It doesn’t usually hurt, but the area may become painful after drinking alcohol.
 The lump might grow larger over time, or new lumps might appear near it (or even in other parts of the body).

-But Hodgkin disease is not the most common cause of lymph node swelling.
+But Hodgkin lymphoma is not the most common cause of lymph node swelling.
 Most enlarged lymph nodes, especially in children, are caused by an infection.
-If this is the cause, the node should return to its normal size a couple of weeks or months after the infection goes away.
+Lymph nodes that grow because of infection are called reactive or hyperplastic nodes.
+These often hurt when they are touched.
+If an infection is the cause, the node should return to its normal size within a few weeks after the infection goes away.

 Other cancers can also cause swollen lymph nodes.
 If you have an enlarged lymph node, especially if you haven’t had a recent infection, it’s best to see your doctor so that the cause can be found and treated without delay, if needed.